• Skip to primary navigation

 • Pre-heat oven to 375F

-• In a sauce pan over medium-high heat, melt butter with garlic infused olive oil.
-Sautée celery, herbs, salt + pepper until celery is becoming tender, about 5-7 minutes.
+• In a large skillet over medium-high heat, melt butter with garlic infused olive oil.
+Sautée celery, herbs, salt and pepper until celery is becoming tender, about 5-7 minutes.

-• Pour broth + herb mixture evenly over cornbread, tossing gently with a spoon.
-Fold in golden raisins + pecans if using.
+• Pour broth & herb mixture evenly over the cubed cornbread, tossing gently with a spoon.
+Fold golden raisins & pecans into the stuffing mixture.

 Notes